 First impressions of India

 As we walked out of Delhi Airport a little before midnight in early April, the first thing to strike us was the overwhelming heat; it was almost unbearable even at that hour.
 Our next impression was how simply delightful Indian people are; they are so gracious, so kind and so very helpful.
-Everything in India is colourful, in fact I soon discovered that they have colours that we have not seen in the West.
+Everything in India is colourful, in fact I soon discovered that they have colours that we have never seen in the West.
 How I enjoyed dressing like the elegant Indian women!
 Punjabi suits are very comfortable and easy to wear and I felt immediately at home in them.
 I loved the ‘chunnis’ – scarves which are an essential part of the Punjabi suit.
 They told me there are twelve ways to wear the scarf.
 I greatly enjoyed experimenting!

 The sheer volume of traffic on the roads took our breath away.
 All manner of vehicles, and even an occasional elephant with his rider, were going in whatever direction they wanted to go, with no apparent right or wrong way.
 To us it looked like total chaos – yet it seemed to work.
 The streets in India are incredibly crowded.
 Forms of transport are varied and very different from the West.
 Women balance sidesaddle on scooters, maybe even holding a child on their lap.
 It looked decidedly risky to me, but they easily keep their balance, and manage to look elegant; they obviously enjoy riding like that.